uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 ![image](https://user-images.githubusercontent.com/118239146/208792601-49cee96f-49fd-4b21-9f9d-9bb787e01219.png)

 Notice that seaborn has automatically taken the average **total bill** for each day of the week, and displayed confidence intervals too (the black lines).
-By inputting the variable **total bill**, seaborn recieves 244 data to plot, but can only plot 4 bars, so it has to aggregate them somehow.
+By inputting the variable **total bill**, seaborn recieves 244 data entries to plot, but can only plot 4 bars, so it has to aggregate them somehow.
 By default it takes the mean, however, the method can be specified with the `estimator = ` argument.
 For example, we could take the *sum*, displaying the total they earned each day.

 ```python
 sns.catplot(data = tips, x = "day", y = "total_bill", kind = "bar", estimator = sum)